 Cost for Materials

 By far the most expensive restoration cost for any job whether it is water damage, mold removal, or fire and smoke damage is the cost of materials.
-That’s because the cost of building materials for flooring, walls, ceilings, and fixtures are expensive in general.
+That’s because the cost of building materials for flooring, walls, ceilings, and fixtures is expensive in general.

 You can realistically expect to pay anywhere near $800 to $1,000 in building materials.
 That being said if you luck out, and there is minimal damage, the repairs would only need to be cosmetic.
 The flip side of that though is that severe damage may require you to replace large sections of flooring, drywall, and ceiling materials.
 The cost here can rack up quickly.